luisdiogo2071317/azure-docs.pt-pt/articles/hdinsight/hdinsight-hadoop-emulator-visual-studio.md

 ## <a name="configure-passwords-for-the-sandbox"></a>Configurar palavras-passe para a área de segurança

 Certifique-se de que a Sandbox da Hortonworks está em execução.
 Em seguida, siga os passos a [começar a utilizar a Sandbox da Hortonworks](hadoop/apache-hadoop-emulator-get-started.md#set-sandbox-passwords) documento.
-Estes passos configurar a palavra-passe para SSH `root` conta e o Ambari `admin` conta.
+Estes passos configurar a palavra-passe para SSH `root` conta e o Apache Ambari `admin` conta.
 Estas palavras-passe é utilizados quando ligar para a área de segurança a partir do Visual Studio.

 ## <a name="connect-the-tools-to-the-sandbox"></a>Ligar as ferramentas para a área de segurança